Lasagne/Lasagne/docs/user/layers.rst

 Propagating data through layers
 -------------------------------

-To compute the output of a single layer given its input, the `get_output_for()` method can be used.
+To compute an expression for the output of a single layer given its input, the `get_output_for()` method can be used.
 To compute the output of a network, you should instead call :func:`lasagne.layers.get_output()` on it.
 This will traverse the network graph.

-You can call this function with the layer you want to compute the output for:
+You can call this function with the layer you want to compute the output expression for:

 >>> y = lasagne.layers.get_output(l_out)